chaerim-kim/chaerim-kim.github.io/_posts/2020-02-01-DistributedIntroduction.md

         machine
       - E.g. internet is designed to scale.
-      - Poor scalability if cost of supporting n users is worse than O(n)  info needs to be organized hierarchically\!
+      - Poor scalability if cost of supporting n users is worse than O(n) → info needs to be organized hierarchically\!
 O(logn)
-          - If the structure is in array, from 0-n, can u find exact x element\!  will take v long
+          - If the structure is in array, from 0-n, can you find exact x element\! → will take v long
-          - However if we use tree structure the computation time will go down Hierarchical
+          - However if we use tree structure the computation time will go down→ Hierarchical
       - PG 18 – See the growth of number of domains and how it scaled\!
         More than 1 billion now
           - It rly shows that the internet is there to grow – but we do